Higher Diploma in Science in Computing (Software Development) - ICT SKILLS/SPRINGBOARD+Open for applications 25th June on www.springboardcourses.ie

 - You must have a full NFQ Level 8 Honours Degree (or equivalent if earned outside the EU, see www.qqi.ie).

-- RPL applications will be considered from those holding a Level 7 who have significant working experience which would match the learning outcomes of a Level 8.
+- RPL applications will be considered from those holding a Level 7 degree who have 3 years working experience.

 Graduate & Professional Development